epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **Weak Binding**: A software symbol definition that can be overridden by a non-weak redefinition.
 - **WIP**: Work In Progress.
 - **Wishbone**: An open-source SoC bus specification ([Wishbone Spec](https://cdn.opencores.org/downloads/wbspec_b4.pdf)).
+- **Word**: In this documentation, a *Word* written with capital *W* signifies a Forth Word.
 - **WSL**: Windows Subsystem for Linux.
 - **Xbar**: Cross-Bar - A type of interconnect used in SoC bus fabrics.
+- **XT**: Execution Token.
+A value that uniquely identifies a word’s executable code, allowing the program to execute that word indirectly.
 - **XPM**: Xilinx Parameterized Macro.
 - **YM**: A music file format for the YM2149 chip ([YM Format](http://leonard.oxg.free.fr/ymformat.html)).
 - **YM2149**: A Yamaha sound chip from the 1980s.
 See also JT49.